bullet-train-co/bullet_train-core/docs/billing/stripe.md

 ## 1. Purchase the Bullet Train Billing for Stripe package.

-First, [purchase Bullet Train Billing for Stripe].
+First, [purchase Bullet Train Billing for Stripe](https://buy.stripe.com/28o8zg4dBbrd59u7sM).
 Once you've completed this process, you'll be issued a private token for the Bullet Train Pro package server.
 (This process is currently manually, so please be patient.)

 ## 2. Installing the package.